Immigration Glossary

 RFE

-• RFE stands for "Request for Evidence”.
-Sometimes the USCIS finds that a petition initially filed has met the basic requirements of the immigration laws, but is not convinced based on the initially submitted application that the alien has fully met the burden to prove.
-In such cases they will typically send a "Request for Additional Evidence" seeking certain forms of evidence that the USCIS finds lacking.
+RFE stands for "Request for Evidence.”
+Sometimes the USCIS finds that a petition initially filed has met the basic requirements of the immigration laws, but is not convinced that the alien has fully met the burden to prove eligibility for the benefit sought.
+In such cases they will typically send a "Request for Evidence" seeking certain forms of evidence that the USCIS finds lacking.
 If the USCIS is convinced upon additionally filed evidence, the case will be approved.
 Failure to file additional evidence within a certain period of time or failure to convince the USCIS upon filing additional evidence will lead to a denial of the case.
-For more information about RFE, please click http://www.hooyou.com/niw/faq.html.
+For more information about RFE, please click Frequently Asked Questions about NIW.

 RIR

-• RIR stands for “Reduction in Recruitment”.
-It is the fast track version of the Labor Certification process.
-A U.S. employer may petition for an RIR if the employer has, during a period of at least six (6) months, attempted to fill the position with reasonable efforts and has failed to find qualified U.S. workers.
-In essence, the employer is stating that the Labor Certification process is not necessary since the employer has already tested the labor market without success.
-If the State Workforce Commission finds that the evidence provided supports that the job recruitment campaign was continuous and a good faith effort was made to fill the position, the State supervised job recruitment campaign is waived and the case is recommended to the Department of Labor (DOL) for expedited review.
-For details of RIR, please click http://www.hooyou.com/rir/index.html.
+RIR stands for “Reduction in Recruitment”.
+It was the fast track version of the Labor Certification process.
+A U.S. employer would petition for an RIR if the employer had, during a period of at least six (6) months, attempted to fill the position with reasonable efforts and had failed to find qualified U.S. workers.
+In essence, the employer was stating that the Labor Certification process was not necessary since the employer had already tested the labor market without success.
+If the State Workforce Commission found that the evidence provided supported that the job recruitment campaign was continuous and a good faith effort was made to fill the position, the State supervised job recruitment campaign was waived and the case was recommended to the Department of Labor (DOL) for expedited review.
+This is no longer the case since the PERM Labor Certification system has been in place for over 7 years.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z